Andy Diagram

 Andy Diagram (born 1959 in London) is a British musician and trumpet player.
 He has worked with the instrument in a variety of bands and contexts ranging from pop and rock to experimental jazz, art rock and dance music.
-He is best known for his work with James (having been a member from 1989 to 1992 during the band's popular peak in the UK, and rejoining for the ongoing band reformation in 2007), with Spaceheads and with the Pere Ubu singer David Thomas.
+He is best known for his work with James (having been a member from 1989 to 1992 during the band's popular peak in the UK, and rejoining for the ongoing band re-formation in 2007), with Spaceheads and with the Pere Ubu singer David Thomas.